nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 Here’s how you can use it: `exit`

 <div markdown="block" class="alert alert-info">:information_source: The exit command exists for your convenience.
-It performs the same task as the cross in the top bar and the Exit button in the File submenu item
+It performs the same task as the cross in the top bar and the Exit button in the File sub-menu item
 </div>

 <hr class="command-separator">